fxxrytail/skzcode/content/support/skz-comeback/index.md

 ## Korean Digital Sales

 Korean digital sale is a BIG part of **_Music Show Win_**.
 It's also a big factor in **_Award Ceremonies_** (ceremonies to award music, performances, artist of the year and more).
-To get a big digital sale point, STAYs are encourage to stream songs on the following Korean music streaming platforms:
+To get a big digital sale point, STAYs are encourage to stream the title track in a playlist and/or download the title track.
+Downloads count as multiple streams.
+Here are the following Korean music streaming platforms where STAYs can participate:

 **Mel0n**